inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 `lib/us_core_test_kit/custom_groups` directory.

-## Overriding US Core Content
+## Overriding US Core IG Machine-readable Content

 Occasionally, the US Core authors publish incorrect content within the implementation guide that affects the generation of tests, or validation of systems at runtime.
-In these cases, the Inferno team will override the content with the correct content.
-This is done by placing the correct content in the `lib/us_core_test_kit/igs/[version]/` directories.
+In these cases, the test developers can override the IG content with the correct content, or modify the behavior of the generator to accommodate this incorrect content.
+This can be done in one of several ways, depending on the nature of the issue.

+Individual files within the published IG can be replaced with an updated version of the same file name by placing it within the `lib/us_core_test_kit/igs/[version]/` directories.
 The content in this directory will be used instead of the content in the implementation guide.

+Additionally, the generator can be updated on a per-version basis.
+This is done
+in:

+* `lib/us_core_test_kit/generator/must_support_metadata_extractor_us_core_#.rb`
+* `lib/us_core_test_kit/generator/special_cases.rb`

+Please see those files for examples of how to modify the behavior of the generator based on issues in the published implementation guide.

 ## Overriding HL7 Validator Behavior